DeloitteAU/react-habitat/README.md

 ### Prefix

 With an attribute *prefix* the **\*** may be replaced by any name.
 This allow's you to define the property name.
-Property names must be all lower case and hyphens will be *automatically converted* to camel case.
+Property names must be all lower-case and hyphens will be *automatically converted* to camel case.

 For example